rjkwon/blog/content/notes/intelligent-art/index.md

 ---
-title: "Intelligent Art"
+title: "Intelligent art"
 date: 2022-07-10T10:33:34-04:00
 draft: false
-tag: just for fun, art, ai
+tags:
+- generative ai
+- fun
+- technology
 ---

 I signed up as a beta user for an AI art generator that uses keywords (text) to create images.
 The first image I asked it to make was one using the keywords `korean queer mermaid liminal space` and these are the four options it generated: